MdSamsuzzohaShayon/youthspike-event-management/README.md

  - Traffic Distribution: If the requests are evenly distributed throughout the day, the server may handle the load better than if they come in large spikes.
 Implementing load balancing and CDN services can also help distribute the load.
  - Type of Application: Resource-intensive applications or those that require a lot of processing power may not perform as well on a $5 droplet.
 In such cases, you might need to consider a higher-tier droplet or other scaling strategies.
  - Scaling Options: DigitalOcean provides options to scale vertically (upgrading the droplet to a higher plan) or horizontally (adding more droplets).
 If you find that the $5 droplet is reaching its capacity, you can consider scaling up or out.

-### Ask
- - Hi, fixing time, need little bit help from you.
-  When you add a match and set date for the match but you get that date is incorrect at that time give me some informations:
-   1. What is the local time at the time when you create the match?
-   2.